zen-ireland/zenireland.github.io/_posts/2019-09-14-rohatsu-retreat-2019.md

 ---
 title: Rohatsu Retreat 2019
-layout: post

 categories: sesshin
-event_date: '2019-11-30'
+date: '2019-11-30'
 ---

-A week long silent meditation retreat commemorating the Buddha's enlightenment will be held on the Aran Islands from the 30th November to 7th December 2019.
+A week long silent meditation retreat commemorating the Buddha's enlightenment will be held in Esker Redemptorist Monastery, Athenry, Co.
+Galway from the 30th November to 7th December 2019.

 This sesshin will be led by Alain Liebmann.